katzueno/rescan_files_job/README.md

-# Rescan All Files, a concrete5 tiny cron program
+# Rescan All Files, a concrete5 job to regenerate thumbnails

-This is a very simple concrete5 Job package to rescan the entire files in the file manager
+This is a very simple concrete5 Job package to rescan all files in the file manager

-When you change the setting of the thumbnail type or create a new one, you have to rescan the entire files in the file manager to regenrate the image thumbnail.
+When you change the setting of the thumbnail type or create a new one, you have to rescan all files in the file manager to regenrate the image thumbnail.
 It's really troublesome to go through the file manager every step.
-Therefore, I've created this super simple automated job for concrete5 to rescan all files in filem manager to regenerate the thumbnails.
+Therefore, I've created this super simple automated job for concrete5 to rescan all files in file m manager to regenerate the thumbnails.

 However, if the image(s) are too large, the server may run out of memory.
 Please be careful.

-This add-on may be useless for the most of concrete5 users.
+This add-on may be useless for the most concrete5 users.
 But when you need it, you really need it to save your time. it's also a good practice to learn how automated job works, too.

 ## How to Install

-1. Download zip files from the GitHub, or the check it out from Marketplace. (in the future).
+1. Download zip files from GitHub, or the check it out from Marketplace. (in the future).
     1. Download zip file from the marketplace or GitHub
         1. Download & unzip the zip file
         2. Make sure that folder name is *rescan_files_job*